 How Dynamic Desktop images are packaged

-Dynamic wallpapers use Apple’s space-saving HEIF image format (the .HEIC extension) that launched last September in iOS 11 and macOS High Sierra.
-You can find all of Apple’s high-resolution wallpaper files by clicking the Finder’s Go menu, then select the option Go to Folder.
+Dynamic wallpapers use Apple’s space-saving HEIF image format (.HEIC extension) that launched in September 2017 on iOS 11 and macOS High Sierra.
+To see all high-resolution wallpaper files on your system, click the Finder’s Go menu and select the option Go to Folder.

 Enter the following location and press Return: